mdnm18/Too-Doo_App/README.md

 2. Click **Install** in the address bar 📌.
 3. The app is now available offline in your applications list 📂.

+# 🔍 Search Enhancement Release

+## ✨ New Features
+Enhanced search functionality with intelligent filtering capabilities to help users quickly find and manage their tasks and notes.

+### 🎯 Key Improvements
+- **Universal Search Bar**: Streamlined search interface for all content types
+- **Smart Filtering Options**:
+  - `All`: Search across all content
+  - `Tasks`: Filter for task-specific items
+  - `Notes`: Quick access to notes and documentation
+  - `Date`: Chronological filtering and organization

+### 🐛 Bug Fixes
+- Resolved search indexing issues
+- Fixed filter state persistence
+- Improved search response time
+- Enhanced query matching accuracy

+## 🔧 Technical Updates
+The search functionality has been rebuilt with performance and user experience in mind, featuring:
+- Improved search algorithm
+- Enhanced filter state management
+- Optimized query handling
+- Better content type recognition

+## 📦 Installation
+No additional installation required.
+The update is automatically available to all users.

+## 🤝 Contributing
+We welcome contributions!
+Please check our contributing guidelines for more information.

+## 📝 License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

 ## 🏆 Credits & Contact
 Developed with ❤️ by **MD.
 NAYAJ MONDAL**
 📧 **Email**: [md.n.m.pius18@gmail.com](mailto:md.n.m.pius18@gmail.com)
 🔗 **LinkedIn**: [linkedin.com/in/md-nayaj-mondal](https://www.linkedin.com/in/md-nayaj-mondal)